| |

 Blow Up [2007]

-The large-scale photographs entitled Blow Up depict elaborate
+The large-scale photographs entitled Blow Up depict

-by Henri Fantin-Latour, captured in the moment of exploding.
+painting by Henri Fantin-Latour, captured in the moment of exploding.

 Gersht´s compositions are literally frozen in motion,